When to Use Resin Printing

 Great fits for resin

-- Master patterns for silicone molds and casting
+- Master patterns for silicone molds and casting work

 Better fits for FDM (or another technology)

-- Heat exposure: near motors/electronics, hot water, car interiors, or sun-heated enclosures (many resins soften or creep sooner)
+- Heat exposure near motors/electronics, hot water, car interiors, or sun-heated enclosures (many resins soften or creep sooner)

 Quick decision checks (ask these before you commit)